 With the assistance of Comptroller's CID, Eastland County Criminal District Attorney Russ Thomason proved that Speer intentionally or knowingly transported motor fuel to a location without delivering documents relating to the shipment, and that Speer engaged in a motor fuel transaction without being licensed to do so as required by law.

 Speer was tried as a habitual felony offender and faced a minimum of 25 years to life in prison as a result of previous felony convictions.

 The Eastland and Comanche County Sheriffs' offices also assisted with this investigation.

-The mission of the Criminal Investigation Division is to deter intentional criminal conduct against the state tax laws administered by the Texas Comptroller of Public Accounts.
-This deterrence is achieved by detecting and investigating felony and misdemeanor tax-related crimes, and by informing the public of the results of case prosecution.
+The mission of the CID is to deter intentional criminal conduct against the state tax laws administered by the Texas Comptroller of Public Accounts.
+Go to the Comptroller's website for more information about CID's work.